-Camille Aubry is a French Bristol-based graphic artist, working as a freelance scribe, illustrator and cartoonist.
+Camille Aubry is a French Bristol-based graphic artist, working as a freelance live illustrator and cartoonist.
 She is developing an enhanced live drawing experience practice with the help of creative technologies.

 Camille Aubry is a French graphic artist based in Bristol.
 She graduated as an architect in Paris before completing an MA in Illustration at Camberwell College of Arts.

-Camille works as a scribe, documenting events, conferences, seminars, concerts, meetings, presentations and pitches with live drawings and sketchnotes.
+Camille works as a scribe (live illustrator), documenting events, conferences, seminars, concerts, meetings, presentations and pitches with live drawings and sketchnotes.
 She develops a 'live drawing' performance practice, combining her ability to scribe in the moment, inspired by what she witnesses, with the longer tricks of the sequential arts and the help of creative technologies.
 Her commissioners include the University of Bristol, South West Creative Technology Network, NHS, French Institute, SS Great Britain and Bluebell Care.

 See more of Camille's work on her website: www.camilleaubry.com

 Follow her on Instagram: @camilleaubrymakes